zacernst/pycypher-nmetl/README.md

 # Cypher AST Generator for Python

 This is a *work in progress*, by which I mean, "ugly, but fixable."
+It is also woefully incomplete.
+It generates an abstract syntax tree for Cypher statements that use only a subset of the language.
+That subset is growing, but it's still small.

+The hope is that this will be useful for building modules that can take advantage of the Cypher query language, by eliminating the need to do all the boring work of writing a parser and generating an AST.

 ## How to use it